talwrii/cupless/README.md

 ```

 ## Usage
 `cupless file` will print a file with ipptools.
-Images will be scaled and printed.
+Images will be scaled to fit a page.

-At the moment only single page files are supported.
+At the moment only single page files are supported - I image i will fix this as soon as I have to print something with multiple pages.

 ## Some technical details
 `ipp` is an HTTP-based standard that most printers support that allows files to be sent to the printer and printed.
 Unfortunately, likely to make printers simpler, standard formats such as PDF or PNG are not supported - rather than either niche (PWF, URF) or proprietary or lossy (JPEG) formats.